Skip to main content

 • For most hospitalized patients with severe or critical COVID-19 who are immunocompromised, the Panel recommends using antiviral drugs and immunomodulatory therapies at the doses and durations recommended for the general population (AIII).
 For more information, see Therapeutic Management of Hospitalized Adults With COVID-19.

-• Some people who are immunocompromised have prolonged, symptomatic COVID-19 with evidence of ongoing SARS-CoV-2 replication.
-Without definitive data, some Panel members would use 1 or more of the following treatment options:
+• For patients who are immunocompromised and have prolonged COVID-19 symptoms and evidence of ongoing viral replication, the optimal management is unknown.
+The data for these approaches are not definitive, but some Panel members would use 1 or more of the following treatment options:

 • Longer and/or additional courses of ritonavir-boosted nirmatrelvir (Paxlovid)